yogeshne9i/Stock_Price_Analysis_Major/README.md

-# 📈 Stock Price Analysis & Forecasting – Major Project
+# Stock Price Analysis & Forecasting – AI & ML Major Project

+This repository contains my AI & ML major project created during the **Skill Ladder Training and Internship Program**.

-## 📌 Project Overview
+##  Project Overview
 This is a **Major Project** focused on **Stock Price Analysis and Forecasting** using **Machine Learning and Time Series models**.
 The project analyzes historical stock market data and applies multiple models to predict future stock prices, with a special focus on **Netflix stock price**.